AIRLabIISc/DIVER/README.md

 ## Usage

-To run DIVER use the provided notebook: training+inference.ipynb
+To execute DIVER use the provided notebook: training+inference.ipynb